 New York in 1909 and New York in 2014

 Ida Maria left Finland at the age of twentyone.
 She left behind Finland, still autonomous part of the Russian Empire, at the period of oppression.
-She also left behind her family, her husband and her 2-year old son, Urho Wihtori Väinö Aleksander, my grandfather.
+She also left behind her family, her husband and a 2-year old son, Urho Wihtori Väinö Aleksander, my grandfather.
 She had the famous American dream of having better life for her and for her son.

 I have had a kind of special connection to Ida Maria even though I have not, of course, ever met her.
 I was fascinated of her story since I first time heard about her.